Approximation Algorithms for Computing Maximin Share Allocations: Introduction

-Finally, in the Appendix, we study two special cases, motivated by previous works.
+Moreover, we study two special cases, motivated by previous works.
 The first one is the case of $n=3$ agents.
-This is an interesting turning point on the approximability of the problem; for $n=2$, there always exist maximin share allocations, but adding a third agent makes the problem significantly more complex, and the best known ratio was $3/4$ by~\cite{PW14}.
+This is an interesting turning point on the approximability of the problem; for $n=2$, there always exist maximin share allocations, but adding a third agent makes the problem significantly more complex, and the best known ratio was $3/4$~\citep{PW14}.
 We provide an algorithm with an approximation guarantee of $7/8$, by examining more deeply the set of allowed matchings that we can use to satisfy the agents.
 The second case is the setting where all item values belong to $\{0, 1, 2\}$.
-This is an extension of the $\{0, 1\}$ setting studied in~\cite{BL14} and we show that there always exists a maximin share allocation, for any number of agents.
+This is an extension of the $\{0, 1\}$ setting studied by~\citet{BL16} and we show that there always exists a maximin share allocation, for any number of agents.

+Finally, motivated by the apparent difficulty in finding impossibility results on the approximability of the problem, we undertake a probabilistic analysis in Section~\ref{sec:random}.
+Our analysis shows that in randomly generated instances, maximin share allocations exist with high probability.
+This may be seen as a justification of the reported experimental evidence~\citep{BL16,PW14}, which show that maximin share allocations exist in most cases.

+{\bf Related Work:} For an overview of the classic fairness notions and related results, we refer the reader to the books of~\citet{BT96}, and~\citet{RW98}.
+The notion we study here was introduced by~\citet{Budish11} for ordinal utilities (i.e., agents have rankings over alternatives), building on concepts by~\citet{Moulin90}.
+Later on, ~\citet{BL16} defined the notion for cardinal utilities, in the form that we study it here, and provided many important insights as well as experimental evidence.
+The first constant factor approximation algorithm was given by~\citet{PW14}, achieving a $2/3$-approximation but in time exponential in the number of agents.